omidsakhi/mdqn-caffe/README.md

 - Windows is the only tested operating system.
 - GPU is not tested.

+# How It Works

+Upon starting, the client application creates the enviroment and agents.
+It sends data from the agent eyes to the server (one agent at a time).
+Server returns an action to take for that agent.
+Then the agent calculates the reward and puts together a transition (state, action, reward, next state) to Caffe server.
+Caffe server stores this transition in the replay memory.
+When there are enough transitions to start the training, Caffe server trains the network in batches when it is idle.
+Client app goes back to process another available agent.

 # Developer's Guide

 1. Download Caffe according to instructions and build it using \scripts\build_win.cmd